Nurses Turn to JAPNA for Cutting Edge Information on Psychiatric Nursing Practice, Education, and Research...

 - Prepare ALL manuscripts using the style and standards outlined in the Publication Manual of the American Psychological Association (APA), 7th edition.

-- Use 12-point font and one-inch margins at the top, bottom, right, and left.
+- Use 12-point font and 1-inch margins at the top, bottom, right, and left.

 - Double-space all pages, including the abstract, text, references, tables, and legends.